 For any business, it is important to know how long it could continue to meet its obligations if it has no revenue or no access to other funds.

 Also, it assists businesses in controlling and optimizing expenses so that the operational period can be stretched further.
 And a business can control its expenses by ensuring it does not exceed the interval measure output.
 Suppose a firm faces any problems and needs to make emergency expenditures.
 This, in turn, could push the company to exceed the ratio.

 Also Read: Defensive Interval Ratio

 Now, the firm should go for cost-cutting measures to meet the interval ratio.
 It will help the firm avoid a drop in the number of days it can support operations with the funds on hand.

 How to Calculate Interval Measure?

-The Interval measure is easy to calculate as well.
+The interval measure is easy to calculate.
 All one needs to do is divide the total quick or liquid assets by the average daily operating expenses.
-And the quick assets are ones that one can quickly convert into cash.
-Or it is current assets less inventory.
-Moreover, One may or may not include inventory in the calculation depending on how quickly a company can sell it and get the cash.
+Quick assets are ones that one can quickly convert into cash.
+Or, it is current assets less inventory.
+Moreover, it is upto the management if it wants to include inventory in the calculation depending on how quickly the company can sell it and get the cash.
 This ratio is also known as the defensive interval ratio.

-The answer that we get on dividing this (liquid assets by operating expenses) is the number of days a firm can use its assets to fund its operations.
-The standard formula is thus:
+The answer that we get is the number of days a firm can use its assets to fund its operations.

 Interval measure is important for a business to know how long it could survive with cash and equivalent.
 However, one must know that the internal measure and burn rate only give a rough estimate of the cash burn.
 They fail to provide or account for companies’ problems to continue with their operations.
 Nevertheless, the ratio is still popular among analysts and investors to get an idea of the company’s financial health.
 Even venture capitalists use this ratio to decide whether or not a business is worth investing in.